WebAssembly/gc/proposals/gc/Post-MVP.md

 The MVP only supports "flat" data structures, i.e., structs or arrays whose field types are simple values.
 Ultimately, Wasm should support more of the C data model, where structs and arrays can be nested in an unboxed fashion, i.e., flattened into a single heap object.

-With the extension sketched below, it is possible, for example, to represent the equivalent of ["butterfly objects"](#butterfly-objects), by nesting a dynamically-sized array at the end of the struct.
+With the extension sketched below, it is possible, for example, to represent [arrays with fields](#arrays-with-fields), by nesting a dynamically-sized array at the end of the struct.
 For example:
 ```
 (type $Array (array i32))
-(type $Butterfly (struct f32 i64 (type $Array))
+(type $ArrayObject (struct f32 i64 (type $Array))
 ```

 More generally, nested data structures also enables representing "arrays of structs" compactly (and deeper nestings).